ciccalab/SIMPLI/README.md

   Cell measuremetnts annotated with the clusters each cell belongs to at the different levels of resolution selected by the user.
 One .csv file for each clustered cell type.

+- Single cell data plots.
+  - UMAPs: UMAPs coloured by cluster, and by marker.
+  - Heatmaps: Heatmaps of mean marker intensities for every cluster.
+  - Boxplots: Comparison of the fraction of cells in its main population in the two groups (Samples must be grouped in exactly 2 groups).